How is Yescarta administered?

 Learn More: Important Yescarta warnings and side effects

-Yescarta (axicabtagene ciloleucel), from Kite Pharma and Gilead, is a chimeric antigen receptor T cell (CAR T) therapy used for adults with large B-cell lymphoma or follicular lymphoma (FL) after failing at least two other treatments.
+- Yescarta (axicabtagene ciloleucel), from Kite Pharma, is a chimeric antigen receptor T cell (CAR T) therapy used for adults with large B-cell lymphoma or follicular lymphoma (FL) after failing at least two other systemic treatments.
 Large B-cell lymphoma and follicular lymphoma are two types of non-Hodgkin lymphoma.

 Yescarta is a biologic-type of living drug which is manufactured specifically for each patient from their own white blood cells.
 The receipt of CAR T-cell therapy is a one-time procedure, and the CAR-T cells may continue to replicate in the body to fight the cancer.